Fans jeer as players take a knee in English soccer match

 Players in English soccer have continued to take a knee this season to show support for the fight against discrimination following the death of George Floyd in the United States.
 Floyd, a Black man in handcuffs, died May 25 after a white police officer pressed his knee against Floyd’s neck as he said he couldn’t breathe.

-Limited numbers of fans are being allowed in stadiums in England for the first time since the coronavirus outbreak in March.
+Limited numbers of fans are being allowed in stadiums in England this week for the first time since the coronavirus outbreak in March.
 This was the first game with supporters at The Den since Feb.
-29, and 2,000 were allowed in.
+29, and 2,000 were allowed into the ground.
+Derby won 1-0.

-In what appears to be a response to the incident at the Millwall-Derby game, the Football Association said it “supports all players and staff that wish to take a stand against discrimination in a respectful manner, which includes taking of the knee.”
+In what appeared to be a response to the incident at the Millwall-Derby game, the English Football Association said it “supports all players and staff that wish to take a stand against discrimination in a respectful manner, which includes taking of the knee.”

-The FA said it “strongly condemns the behaviors of any spectators that actively voice their opposition to such activities.”

-Derby forward Colin Kazim-Richards, who is Black, described the booing as an “absolute disgrace” in a tweet after the match and expressed pride in taking a stand against racism.
+Derby forward Colin Kazim-Richards, who is Black, described the booing as an “absolute disgrace” in a tweet after the match where he expressed pride in taking a stand against racism.

-“Having to say this is a pain,” Kazim-Richards said, “but I’ll say it every single d--n time this is why I STAND and STAND PROUD and I have to say every single person involved with [Derby] did, too.”
+“Having to say this is a pain,” Kazim-Richards said, “but I’ll say it every single damn time this is why I STAND and STAND PROUD and I have to say every single person involved with (Derby) did too.”

 He added that it “made me proud to wear this shirt with the boys today!!!”

+“We are disappointed that a small group of supporters have today chosen to voice their opposition to such activities directly aimed at raising awareness of the fight against racism,” the EFL said.

+“Discrimination in any form is not welcome and we remain committed to working with our clubs, including Millwall, who undertake a significant amount of work on equality and inclusion initiatives, as we continue with our collective objective to eradicate all types of prejudiced behavior, ensuring the EFL is an inclusive and diverse environment for all.”
-The topic of Millwall’s players taking a knee was discussed on a fans’ forum this past week, and a statement from the first-team squad was published on the club’s official website Friday.

-“As a squad we are fully supportive of the entire football family’s efforts in ridding the sport, and society generally, of all forms of discrimination,” the statement read.
+The topic of Millwall’s players taking a knee was discussed on a fans’ forum this week.
+The first-team squad released a statement on the club’s official website on Friday, saying the players were “fully supportive of the entire football family’s efforts in ridding the sport, and society generally, of all forms of discrimination.”

 It added that the gesture of taking a knee is, in the club’s view, “in no way representative of any agreement with political messaging or ideology.”